Nostromo-618/neuroevolution-stickman-fighters/README.md

 A real-time neuroevolution fighting game where AI fighters learn to combat through genetic algorithms and neural networks.
 Watch artificial intelligence evolve from random behavior into skilled combatants!

+**Supports Xbox Gamepad!
+But you need to connect it via bluetooth.
+Cable not supported.**

-> **Educational Project**: This codebase is extensively documented to help you understand neuroevolution, game development, and React patterns.
+> **Educational Project**: This codebase is extensively documented to help you understand and learn.
+Author learns too!
+So please kindly forgive any errors or typos.

 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=flat&logo=typescript&logoColor=white)
 ![React](https://img.shields.io/badge/React-20232A?style=flat&logo=react&logoColor=61DAFB)